ATM2100/GuidedWalkThroughOfLinux/Guide.md

 |-- File6.txt
 `-- File7.txt
 ```
-Notice that you can pass multiple files into `touch` and each of them will be created as long as there is a space separating them.
+Notice that you can pass multiple files into `touch`, and the computer will create each one if a space separates them.

 ### mkdir
-Now that you can make files, time to start organizing them into different directories. `mkdir` stands for MaKe DIRectory.
-This is the primary way in which files are separated on Linux, and is similar to folders on Windows or Mac.
+Now that you can make files, it's time to start organizing them into different directories. `mkdir` stands for MaKe DIRectory. `mkdir` is the primary way you organize files on Linux.
+Directories are similar to folders on Windows or Mac.
 Typically, all `mkdir` is used in the following way:
 ```
 $ mkdir DIRECTORY
 ```

 In practice, you would replace "DIRECTORY" with descriptive names that are easy to remember.
-A common pitfall for new linux users is to include spaces in their directory and file names.
-While this can be done, I would suggest following a naming convention such as but not limited to one of the following:
+A common pitfall for new Linux users is to include spaces in their directory and file names.
+While you can do this, I would suggest following a naming convention such as but not limited to one of the following:
 ```
 this_is_snake_case
 this-is-skewer-case